Interview Tip #1: Take Care of Your Personal Appearance

 - Remember that 85% of the verbal content of the interview will probably be forgotten within an hour of your departure.
 What remains is the overall impression and a few notes.

 Interview Tip #11: Be Adaptive

-- Listen and adapt.
-Be sensitive to the style of the interviewer.
+- Be sensitive to the style of the interviewer.
 Pay attention to dress codes, office furniture, and general decor which will afford helpful clues to assist you in tailoring your presentation.

 Interview Tip #12: Have Your Own Agenda and Know Where the Interview Should Be Heading

 - Having your own plan will give you confidence and help you move from one area of questioning to the next.
 Remember that most interviewers are as uncomfortable as you are.
 If you can put the interviewer at ease by helping things move smoothly, you’ll improve your chances of being hired.